 - 1. Why do we need seatbelts in a car? - 2.
 Many automobile passengers have suffered neck injuries when struck by cars from behind.
 How does the law of inertia apply here?
-How do headrests help to guard against this type of injury? - 3.
-Two closed containers look the same, but one is packed with lead and the other with few feathers.
+How do headrests help to guard against this type of injury?

+- 3. Two closed containers look the same, but one is packed with lead and the other with few feathers.
 How could you determine which had more mass if you and the containers are orbiting in a weightless condition in outer space? - 4.
-You pull up a 2kg brick with a force of 30N.
-At a first moment the brick was at rest.
-Find the displacement of the brick in 3 seconds. (hint: find the acceleration first).
+An accelerating airplane takes 30 seconds to reach the takeoff speed of 100 m/s.
+Mass of the airplane is 60 tons (1 ton is 1000 kilograms).
+Find the force acting on the airplane during the acceleration process.
+Express it in N; use scientific notation.